 Ready to create dynamic multilingual content at your own agency?

-Be sure to review the multilingual digital content resources that have been developed by the Multilingual Community of Practice, as well as the Sample Video Editorial and Accessiblity Guidelines (MS Word, 56 kb, 2 pages, August 2012).
+Be sure to review the multilingual digital content resources that have been developed by the Multilingual Community of Practice, as well as the Sample Video Editorial and Accessiblity Guidelines (Word document, 56 kb, 2 pages, August 2012).